From 2019 to 2020, the value of Ukraine’s exports flatlined via a -0.9% slowdown.

-Ukraine has highly positive net exports in the international trade of iron and steel.
-In turn, these cashflows indicate Ukraine’s strong competitive advantages under the iron and steel materials category.
+Ukraine has highly positive net exports particularly in the international trade of corn, wheat and barley.
+In turn, these cashflows indicate Ukraine’s strong competitive advantages under the cereals category.

 Below are exports from Ukraine that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Ukraine’s goods trail Ukrainian importer spending on foreign products.

 - Mineral fuels including oil: -US$7.2 billion (Down by -36.1% since 2019)